 The following figure shows the Pneumatic module tab page in the hand page, which is used for instructing the built-in valves to finish vacuum-sucking and blow-off operations.

 Two pneumatic block parts are available for different variants of the gripper.
-The status button of a specific operation that is activated is green.
 Suction and blow-off functions are exclusive to each other.
 That is, if one function is turned on, the other will be turned off.